 We recognise that different members of our congregation don’t all believe exactly the same thing, but we are united around the core belief to which our name, Holy Trinity, refers.
 We believe in one God seen in three different ways.
 A God:

-- who lovingly creates us & all we see around us;
+- who lovingly creates us and all we see around us

-- who forgives our shortcomings & gives us second chances time & time again;
+- who forgives our shortcomings and gives us second chances time and time again

-- who is present in creation, & sustains us in our lives.
+- who is present in creation, and sustains us in our lives

-In all that we do we try to follow the teaching of Jesus Christ, especially his command that we should love God, & love each & every human life.
+In all that we do we try to follow the teaching of Jesus Christ, especially his command that we should love God, and love each and every human life.

 We tend to have a fairly modern outlook on life.
 For example, we are quite happy with women as vicars and bishops; we don’t mind baptising children whose parents aren’t married; we’ll usually take weddings where one partner is divorced … I’m sure you get the idea.

-We believe God wants us to build a just world here & now.
-Faith isn't just about belief, but belief put into action.
+We believe God wants us to build a just world here and now.
+Faith isn’t just about belief, but belief put into action.
 So we are committed to supporting people less fortunate than ourselves.
-That includes giving to charities both local & overseas every year - we hope fairly generously.
+That includes giving to charities both local and overseas every year – we hope fairly generously.

 Much of this is expressed in a statement of Our Vision …

 First and foremost we are about God, and about offering a setting in which people may encounter God and in which the life of the spirit may flourish.